ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ## Establishing Persistence

 The reverse shell is highly unstable and quite slow.
-It is recommended to enter a `.ssh` directory in `/data/git`, which happens to be the home folder for user git and creating an authorized key file with your SSH public key.
+It is recommended to enter the `.ssh` directory in `/data/git`, which happens to be the home folder for user git and creating an authorized key file with your SSH public key.

 Now, we can login to the target as git on **port 31112** using this key, allowing us to run commands on a stable shell.

 `ssh git@target -p 31112`

+---

 #### Finding flag 2

-Flag 2 can be found in the `/root` folder, which user `git` will have access to.
+Flag 2 can be found in the `/root` folder, which user `git` has access to.

 ![flag2](/img/palsforlife/flag2.png)